 Any investments or plans we recommend are fully explained, and accompanied by supporting documents as appropriate.

-We believe we have a simple fees and charges schedule when it comes to the services we offer, at a competitive rate.
+We believe we have a simple fee and charges schedule when it comes to the services we offer, at a competitive rate.
 We review this regularly to ensure we offer value for money for our clients.

 Free Initial Meeting – whether you are looking to purchase your first home or make a cash investment, we offer all new clients a free initial meeting.

 Pensions & Investments – We typically charge an initial advice fee of between 2.00% and 1.00% (depending on investment amount and service), subject to a minimum of £395.
 If you were investing £100,000 this would result in a fee of £1,500 – payable from the investment/pension or separately via Cheque or BACS.

 If you require ongoing advice than our fee is between 0.50% and 1.00% per annum depending on the level of service you require and the underlying investment solution.

-We do not charge an initial fee for regular contributions or future cash top ups, expect for further pension switches where our standard charges are payable.
+We do not charge an initial fee for future cash top ups, expect for further pension switches where our standard charges are payable.

 For purchases we typically charge a broker advice fee of £395 only payable on completion, if you decide not to buy or something goes wrong, you are not committed to a fee unless an application has been submitted.
 For remortgages this fee is reduced to £250.
 We are also typically paid mortgage procuration commission from the lender.

 We typically charge a broker advice fee of £995 only payable on completion, plus commission from the lender.

-We typically get paid commission from the insurance company direct, you do not have to pay a seperate fee and this.
+We typically get paid commission from the insurance company direct, you do not have to pay a separate fee and this.